OnyxJeff/pp4-Skadi/README.md

   - Open the U6143_ssd1306/C/ssd1306_i2c.h file.
 You can modify the value of the IP_SWITCH variable to determine whether to display the IP address or custom information.
 (The custom IP address is displayed by default)
   ![Custom Display](images/custom_display.jpg)

+Note: I did rewrite the initial install script to be more repo friendly.

 ---

 ## 📦 Installing Docker Compose